P2320A EasyMount Ussing Chamber Slider

 • Preparing the Ussing Chamber: Fill each compartment of the P2300 Ussing Chamber with the appropriate solution for corneal studies, typically a balanced salt solution (BSS) to maintain corneal hydration and ion balance.
 Adjust the temperature to physiological levels, if necessary, to mimic in vivo conditions.

-• Inserting the Slider: Place the P2320A slider, with the mounted corneal tissue, into the chamber, ensuring a tight seal around the edges.
+• Inserting the Slider: Place the P2320A Ussing chamber slider, with the mounted corneal tissue, into the chamber, ensuring a tight seal around the edges.
 The curved mounting surface will help keep the tissue in a natural position, preventing flattening and ensuring that both sides of the tissue are exposed to their respective compartments.

 • Setting Up Electrodes and Sensors: Place voltage and current electrodes within each chamber compartment according to the P2300’s setup.
 This configuration allows for measurements of electrical properties, ion transport, or other parameters across the corneal tissue.